EPERLab/CLEW/docs/fichas/14_Watewater_disposal.rst

 Wastewater disposal
 ++++++++++

-The structure of Discharges and wastewater treatment is based on the National Policy on Wastewater Sanitation Sewage.
+The structure of discharges and wastewater treatment is based on the National Policy on Wastewater Sanitation Sewage.

 .. table::